RSA-1977/photoprism-k3s/README.md

 ## Prerequisites

-Before deploying `photoprism-k3s`, you need to have a Kubernetes cluster set up.
-Additionally, Longhorn, a distributed block storage system for Kubernetes, must be installed in your cluster.
+Before deploying `photoprism-k3s`, you will need to have a Kubernetes cluster deployed.
+Additionally, you need to have Longhorn installed in your Kubernetes cluster.
+Longhorn is a distributed block storage system for Kubernetes.

-To access PhotoPrism, ensure that `photoprism.test.com` resolves to the IP address of your Kubernetes master node.
-This can typically be done by adding an entry to your local `/etc/hosts` file or configuring your DNS appropriately.

 ## To deploy the photoprism-k3s, follow these steps:

-1. **Clone this repository:**
+1. **Navigate to the photoprism-k3s directory:**

     ```sh
-    git clone git@github.com:RSA-1977/photoprism-k3s.git
-    ```

-2. **Navigate to the photoprism-k3s directory:**

-    ```sh
     cd photoprism-k3s
     ```

-3. **Deploy the resources using kubectl:**
+2. **Deploy the resources using kubectl:**

     ```sh
     kubectl create -k .
     ```

-4. **Check the status of the pods in the photoprism namespace:**
+3. **Check the status of the pods in the photoprism namespace:**

     ```sh
     kubectl get pods -n photoprism